 - Event-driven architecture and extensibility via webhooks

-As a note: OrderCloud (previously Four51) is not part of the Sitecore family.
+A note: OrderCloud (previously Four51) is part of the Sitecore family.
 That means that if you need personalization, CDP, Search or CMS - Sitecore has that as well.
 But, if that doesn't fit your business case, you can choose otherwise (and you should if that's the case).

-Concepts like Tracking-Events, Entity Synchronization, Integration Events, Inventory etc. Very strong, flexible integration mechanism's that's so essential to any composable setup, but is often complex to setup and get working.
-Things we see project owner miss out on when moving to a composable platform.
+Concepts like Tracking-Events, Entity Synchronization, Integration Events, Inventory etc. are very strong, flexible integration mechanisms that are so essential to any composable setup, but are often complex to setup and get working.
+These are things we see project owners miss out on, when moving to a composable platform.

 Customizations and Scalability

-Because it’s 100% API-driven, you can basically do whatever you want:
+Because OrderCloud is 100% API-driven, you can basically do whatever you want:

-- Build exactly the frontend you want - or use a pre-built front-end to get going fast (We have several, and there's a lot to choose from).
+- Build exactly the frontend you want - or use a pre-built front-end to get going fast (We have several, and there are a lot to choose from).

 - Scale horizontally across thousands of users and products

-Now, some people might say that OrderCloud require a Developer-Led or Tech-Forward Business.
+Now, some people might say that OrderCloud requires a Developer-Led or Tech-Forward Business.

 Future-Proofing and Extensibility